-Dr. Steven Rottman is a double board-certified and fellowship-trained plastic surgeon known for providing among of the best breast augmentations in Maryland.
+Dr. Steven Rottman is a double board-certified and fellowship-trained plastic surgeon known for providing among of the best breast augmentation results.
 Dr. Rottman is dedicated to helping women feel more attractive and confident in their bodies.
 If you’re self-conscious about the shape, size, or general appearance of your breasts, please contact Dr. Rottman to discuss your options.

 Breast augmentation is a surgical procedure wherein saline or silicone implants are placed underneath the breast tissues to improve their shape, size, and appearance.
 As the name suggests, breast augmentation is primarily concerned with helping you achieve the desired cup size.
 If you’re experiencing sagging issues due to age, breastfeeding, or significant weight loss, you can also opt for a breast lift for improved results.
 Breast augmentation is currently one of the most popular cosmetic surgeries in the United States.

-If you think breast augmentation in Maryland will improve your quality of life, please visit Dr. Steven J. Rottman’s Baltimore office to discuss your options.
-You might be a suitable candidate for breast augmentation if you identify with any of the “reasons for breast augmentation” listed above, i.e., if you’re self-conscious about the shape, size, or appearance of your breasts.
+If you think breast augmentation in will improve your quality of life, contact Dr. Steven J. Rottman today.
 Dr. Rottman will evaluate the current condition of your breasts, talk to you about what you hope to achieve with the procedure, review your medical history, and determine if you’re the right candidate for breast augmentation.